Three wardrobes – three ways to create harmony

 Go through them all every now and then

 There’s no need to do it often, but set a date in the calendar when you look through everything.
 Be tough, give away, and you will have wardrobe space again.

-Creating harmony in your wardrobe comes down to recognising what’s important to you.
-Both in deciding how to organise your wardrobe, and knowing when to let go of old clothes.”
+Creating harmony in your wardrobe comes down to recognizing what’s important to you.
+Both in deciding how to organize your wardrobe, and knowing when to let go of old clothes."